List of tallest buildings and structures in the Birmingham metropolitan area

-All of the listings on this page are colour coded according to the authority in which they are located, based on the map of the Birmingham Metropolitan Area.
-The map can be used to find the authority for each entry and, where the building or structure is not located in a city centre, its district, town or parish.

 City of Birmingham

-Birmingham has more than 375 tall buildings within its city boundaries, making it the most built-up city in the United Kingdom outside of London.
-It is home to the majority of the tallest buildings and structures in the West Midlands region.
+The City of Birmingham has more than 270 tall buildings and structures within its city boundaries, making it the most built-up city in the United Kingdom outside of London.
+It is home to the majority of the 420 tall buildings and structures in the Birmingham metropolitan area.

+The joint-tallest buildings in the City of Birmingham are Octagon, a 49-storey tower which forms part of the Paradise development in Birmingham City Centre; and One Eastside, a 51-storey tower on James Watt Queensway.
+These two residential skyscrapers stand at 155 metres (509 feet), surpassing Birmingham's previous tallest residential building, the 132 m Mercian tower, and its tallest structure, the 140 m BT Tower.